tins2831/gtao-ps4-lag/README.md

 $ sudo ./gtao-ps4-lag INTERFACE
 v>> Press any key to begin or Ctrl + C to exit.
 ```
+Tip: you can get yourself into a solo public lobby by letting the lag switch run until everyone disconnects.

 ### Options
 ```